Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [h1]TEMPLAR[/h1]
 [list]
 [*] Ability tree almost entirely redesigned.
 [*] Rend - no longer has a chance to knockback/stun/disorient and its damage no longer scales with Focus.
+New icon.
 [*] Templar Focus - having Focus no longer provides passive benefits of any kind, and most abilities no longer have Focus scaling.
 [*] Volt - now a free action.
 Damage rebalanced to 2-3 / 3-4 / 4-5, crits psionic enemies for +2 extra damage.
 Description now mentions that it ignores armor.
 Can be interrupted now.
 [*] Parry - now is a defensive ability that cannot be interrupted.